Business Name Spam

 Local SEO Strategist

 Jeffrey Magner has been focused on Local SEO since 2008 and has worked directly with thousands of small business clients.
 Jeffrey founded Trumpet Local Media in Boulder, Colorado as a local SEO agency that was sold to Ramblin Jackson in 2013.
-Bighorn Local SEO offers our what we feel are the best methods to create success online in 2019 for local businesses.
-With offices in Portland and Sisters, Oregon, we offer monthly packages focusing on marketing strategy for local business owners.
+Bighorn Local SEO has offices in Portland and Sisters, Oregon and offers affordable monthly packages focusing on marketing strategy for local business owners.
 Our actual testimonials show how some of our clients feel about working with us.

-We're lucky ~ we get to choose the clients we work with.
-We work hard to create lasting client relationships based around trust and continued growth.
-If you are looking for trustworthy SEO professionals, please do your research on who we are and what we've been up to.
+If you are looking for a trustworthy Local SEO professional, you must do your research first!
+Take a peek at who we are and what we've been up to.
 We're based in Portland, Oregon but work with clients from around the country.
 We're good at getting Google to trust your business and understand precisely what you offer and where you offer it.
 Then it's up to you to simply be awesome with all your new customers.